Skip Scarborough

 Clarence Alexander "Skip" Scarborough (November 26, 1944 – July 3, 2003) was an American songwriter, best known for romantic ballads.

 Biography

 Scarborough was born in Baton Rouge, Louisiana.
 He lived in Los Angeles most of his life.
-He died of cancer July 3, 2003 in Los Angeles.

 A prolific songwriter, Scarborough wrote songs performed by L.T.D., Anita Baker and Earth, Wind & Fire.
 He co-wrote "Giving You the Best That I Got", which won a Grammy Award in 1988 for Best R&B Song.

 Scarborough was a cousin of fellow songwriter and producer Gary Taylor.

+Scarborough died of cancer on July 3, 2003 in Los Angeles.

+Scarborough is survived by his wife, Alton, of Alton McClain & Destiny, daughters Relana and Candace, son Marc, as well as a host of grandchildren, nieces and nephews.